jmichault/ipcam-100-dok/en/originala_firmvaro.md

 )  * libimp.so: biblioteko _ingenic_ _IMP_ ( _Ingenic Media Platform_ )

-note: libimp.so differs from the one delivered for the T20, and the one delivered with the T20 is not suitable.
+**note: libimp.so differs from the one delivered for the T20, and the one delivered with the T20 is not suitable.**

+# GPIO ports

+* ports blocked by motor.ko: 18?
+38 39 40 41 47 48 49 60?

+* ports blocked by audio.ko: 63?

+* port 46 = infrared LEDs.

+* port 52 =?

+* port 64 =?

+* port 81 = blue LEDs.